Installing a New Garbage Disposal

-If you've just purchased a new InSinkErator disposal, you'll be glad to know our disposals are the easiest to install.
+If you've just purchased a new InSinkErator garbage disposal, you'll be glad to know our garbage disposals are the easiest to install.

 Watch & Learn

-Before attempting to install your disposal, read and understand the entire InSinkErator safety and installation instructions listed below.
+Before attempting to install your garbage disposal, read and understand the entire InSinkErator safety and installation instructions included with your garbage disposal model.

 Plumber's Putty (.1 kg)